TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Domain/Model.rst

 .. include:: /CodeSnippets/Extbase/Domain/ModelWithAdditionalGetters.rst.txt

-One disadvantage of using additional getters is that properties that are only defined as setters do not get displayed in the debug output in Fluid, they do however get displayed when explicitly called:
+One disadvantage of using additional getters is that properties that are only defined as getters do not get displayed in the debug output in Fluid, they do however get displayed when explicitly called:

 .. code-block:: html